Do I need comprehensive car insurance?

 Third-party fire and theft is the same as third-party only, but the insurance will also cover your car if it’s stolen or catches on fire.

-Comprehensive car insurance policies, on the other hand, cover for damage to your car as well.
+Comprehensive car insurance, on the other hand, will cover damage to your car as well.

-Why should I consider upgrading to comprehensive cover?
+Why should I consider fully comprehensive car insurance?

-With comprehensive car insurance, you can claim from your insurer for accidents that are deemed to be your fault.
+With comprehensive car insurance, you can claim from on your insurance for accidents that are deemed to be your fault.

-It also applies when fault can’t be proven, eg if you return to your car after shopping to find that someone has hit you and driven off.
+You can also claim when fault can’t be proven, e.g. if you return to your car after shopping to find that someone has hit your car and driven off.

 Without comprehensive cover, you risk having to fork out for repairs yourself.
-Worse still, if your car is written off you’ll have to pay for a brand-new motor.
+Worse still, if your car is written off you’ll have to pay to replace it.